 Some brands instantly make you smile.
 They seem to take on almost human personality traits we can all identify with.
 Consumers seem to be drawn to attractive brand personality traits.
 It’s definitely a personality contest out there.
 The question is, where does your brand rate on the brand personality scale?
 And even more important, how do you imbue your brand with the traits you want to communicate to consumers that will compel them to buy your brand?

 Creating a brand personality is not a one-shot quick fix.
-It is a well thought out, comprehensive, approach that involves the whole concept of brand, including everything from the brand name, logo, catchphrase and packaging, to all the various advertising materials.
-All of these factors need to be carefully orchestrated to produce a brand personality that your consumers will be attracted to.
+It is a well thought out, comprehensive, approach that involves the whole concept of brand.
+This includes everything from the brand name, logo, catchphrase and packaging, to all the various advertising materials.
+You need to carefully orchestrate all of these factors to produce a brand personality that will attract your consumers.

 Brand personality greatly aids in brand awareness because it creates a vehicle by which the brand builder can appeal to the consumer on terms that the consumer is already familiar with.